AlphaGit/alphas-manifesto-blog/_posts/2015-09-06-atps-angular-protractor-travis-saucelabs.md

 ![](/assets/juggling.png)

+Quick guide to get these bad boys cooperating

 <p style="text-align: justify;">A few days ago I got the combination of Angular + Protractor + TravisCI + SauceLabs working together.
 There are a few quirks into making this work, but nowhere I found a comprehensive description to jump all the obstacles.
 Here I'll describe what I did to get there.</p>
 <p><!--more--></p>
 <h2>First of all, the reasons</h2>